britcbish/gwu-big-data/README.md

 | Electronics | 0.90 | 0.86 | 0.94 |
 | Kitchen | 0.96 | 0.94 | 0.97 |

-We found it really interesting that our model predicting the helpfulness of Book reviews performed markedly worse than either model for Electronics or Kitchen did.
-It tracked well with our hypothesis that perhaps customers are looking for something in their book reviews that they may not expect or look for in electronics or kitchen item reviews.
-However, our exploration of the product categories allows gives merit to other theories; it is possible that difference in the size of the datasets played a role, or that the difference in the verified_purchases distributions contributed to the Books model's relatively poor performance.
+We found it really interesting that our model predicting the helpfulness of Book reviews performed markedly worse than either of the models for Electronics or Kitchen did.
+This tracked well with our hypothesis that perhaps customers are looking for something in their book reviews that they may not expect or look for in electronics or kitchen item reviews.
+However, our exploration of the product categories also gives merit to other theories; it is possible that difference in the size of the datasets played a role, or that the difference in the verified_purchases distributions contributed to the Books model's relatively poor performance.